apalania/PRADclass/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7844578.svg)](https://doi.org/10.5281/zenodo.7844578)

 [PRADclass](https://apalania.shinyapps.io/PRADclass) is a web-server / standalone tool providing a model for predicting the differentiation and aggressiveness of prostate cancers based on gene expression data of select biomarkers.
-PRADclass is strictly for academic use; commercial uses require license from the Authors.
+PRADclass is strictly for academic use; commercial uses require license from the Authors ([Dr Ashok Palaniappan](mailto:apalania@scbt.sastra.edu).

 with Prediction probabilities.
 Confusion Matrix